Both men and women experience stress, no question.

 1. Don’t soothe yourself with food

-But food doesn’t soothe you.
-“Food gives us a sudden jolt of pleasure or distraction,” explains Dr. Albers.
+Many women turn to food to comfort them and calm their stress.
+But food doesn’t actually soothe you.
+Rather, it gives a sudden jolt of pleasure or distraction, Dr. Albers explains.

 2. Keep work at work and home at home